thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 ### <a name="beginner-barbell-programs"></a>[Beginner Barbell Programs](#beginner-barbell-programs)

 When you're new to strength training, you can progress in strength very rapidly.
 Beginner programs are tailored to take advantage of that.
 The ones below are all slightly different, but they'll all get you strong.
 Pick one, read it, understand how it works, then run it 'til it stops working for you.
+This usually takes between 3-9 months.

 - __[Starting Strength](http://www.amazon.com/Starting-Strength-Basic-Barbell-Training/dp/0982522738)__ by Mark Rippetoe — The classic linear progression barbell program.
 Worth buying the book for the detailed exercise form descriptions, even if you wind up running a different program.